-- Correct posture and spinal alignments improves the effectiveness of strengthening exercises.
+- Correct posture and spinal alignments improve the effectiveness of strengthening exercises.

 - Correct posture promotes deep abdominal activity and enhances diaphragmatic breathing, which can enhance pelvic floor muscle activity.

-Maintaining the lumbar curve, avoiding thoracic kyphosis and ensuring correct hip posture and sitting posture are all thought of as a significant for a pelvic floor.
-In fact, from a breathing to posture, pelvic floor dysfunction is increasingly being thought of as a whole-of-body problem.
+Maintaining the lumbar curve, avoiding thoracic kyphosis, and ensuring correct hip posture and sitting posture are all thought of as significant for a pelvic floor.
+In fact, from breathing to posture, pelvic floor dysfunction is increasingly being thought of as a whole-of-body problem.
 [5,6] How?